vrugtehagel/csml/README.md

 ### Interpolation

 Interpolation can be used like `{{ so }}`.
 Make sure the actual content of your value does not contain `}}`, because it would end the interpolation early.
 To make your life a bit easier, interpolation stringifies values a bit differently based on context.
 Generally, it collapses `null` and `undefined` to the empty string `''`, and it will leave string values as-is.
 Within text, objects are stringified with `JSON.stringify` for debugging purposes; elsewhere, the usual conversion to a string is used.
 There are also some slight special treatments for single values in classes and attributes, see the below section on element syntax for details.
+For async code, in particular `csml.render`, it should be noted that interpolation allows un-awaited promises.
+The whole module, before finishing execution, will wait for all interpolated promises to be resolved, but it will do so in parallel.
+Essentially, `{{ await getAsyncThing() }}` is allowed, but generally less efficient than `{{ getAsyncThing() }}`.

 ### Element syntax